KEY FIGURES 2015

 Slovenia’s reputation as the third country in Europe after Finland and Sweden with over 60 per cent of its territory under forests explains why woodworking industry has always been important.
 Cabinet, furniture, millwork and custom woodworking manufacturers tap the local skills heritage.
 The industry employs some 11,000 people in over 1,000 companies – bedrock of skills and technical expertise for investors to exploit.
 There is a full product range of both mechanical and chemical processing.
 The mechanical branch comprises milling, manufacturing of plywood and particle board, and fabrication of furniture and timber components for the construction industry.
 Pulp and paper, cardboard, and packaging materials are products of the chemical branch and there are companies producing surface coatings.
 The production of biofuel from biomass uses waste and residues from forestry and related industries.
 The fact that the energy demand of the woodworking industry is low offers future opportunities in the trading scheme designed to foster CO2 emission reduction.

-Estimated gross annual labour costs in wood-processing industry in Slovenia for 2017
+Estimated gross annual labour costs in wood-processing industry for 2016

 Total cost per employee in €